-Kraków is the largest international tourist destination in Poland, and whilst its gorgeous and well-preserved old centre and its idyllic location on the Vistula river are its biggest selling points today, there was one particular event that first put the city into the world's consciousness...
+Kraków is the largest international tourist destination in Poland, and while its gorgeous, well-preserved Old Town and idyllic location on the Vistula river are the city's biggest selling points today, there was one particular event that brought the city back into the world's contemporary consciousness...

 On March 4th, 1993, Steven Spielberg's Schindler's List premiered in cinemas around the world, forever changing our perception of what happened during the WWII Holocaust.
 Spielberg, who one of the world's most famous and acclaimed film directors, became interested in the story of Oskar Schindler, the German businessman who saved the lives of over 1,000 Jewish refugees during World War II, when he read Thomas Keneally's book, Schindler's Ark, in 1982.
 The book had a profound impact on Spielberg, who was struck by Schindler's heroism and humanity, in addition to touching on his own family history (Spielberg is descended from Ukrainian Jews who were directly affected by the Holocaust, and was severely bullied for being Jewish in his childhood) as well as a desire to honour the memory of the victims of the Holocaust.
 Spielberg, known for big Hollywood blockbusters like Jaws, E.T. and the Indiana Jones franchise, did not immediately set out to make the film, as he felt he didn't have the emotional maturity or experience to do the story justice at the time.